YuryHuminski/rsschool-cv/cv.md

 Performance Analyst with experience in load and e2e testing and performance analysis.
 Target projects: eCommerce solutions; Learning management systems; Industrial machine-building and metallurgical systems; Scientific and research frameworks and services.

 Also, I have experience with 3d constructions/design.
-In free time I like to do modelling and visualization in 3Ds Max. [link] : https://www.artstation.com/tamaby3d "Artstation"
+In free time I like to do modelling and visualization in 3Ds Max.
+[My collection on Artstation](https://www.artstation.com/tamaby3d "Artstation of TamaBy")

 ---
 ## Key skills and experience:1401: